onanuviie/Wordle-Clone/README.md

 ### Links

-- See what the calculator looks like and use it [here](https://onanuviie.github.io/Wordle-Clone/)
+- See what the game looks like and play it [here](https://onanuviie.github.io/Wordle-Clone/)

 ## My process